vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 findmiss 1 3 6 4 1 2
 ```

-So far the ugliest [Max Counts Exercise](https://codility.com/programmers/task/max_counters/) where I try to use fixed length delimited string as poor man's array.
-The thorny path led me to a couple of realizations.
-Firstly, `{1..n}` expansions don't understand variables therefore `{1..$n}` won't work.
-Secondly, there's no simple way to repeat a string multiple times like `"hello" * 5` in python.
-Had to write a function.
-Thirdly, it's not so easy to work with strings as arrays as constant padding and trimming is not fun and adds significant clutter, so I probably gonna pass on this data structure in the future.
+So far the ugliest solution for [Max Counts Exercise](https://codility.com/programmers/task/max_counters/) where I try to use fixed length delimited string as poor man's array.
+The thorny path led me to few realizations.
+Firstly, `{1..n}` expansions don't "understand" variables therefore `{1..$n}` won't work.
+Secondly, there's no simple way to repeat a string multiple times like `"hello" * 5` in Python.
+I had to write a function instead.
+Thirdly, it's not so easy to work with strings as arrays as constant padding and trimming is not fun and adds significant clutter, so I probably gonna pass on this "data structure" in the future.

 ```bash
 readonly W=5